archiloque/jQuery-CompactWall/README.md

 # jQuery CompactWall

-CompactWall is jQuery plugin that will pack a set of blocks to use the minimum vertical space.
+CompactWall is a packing jQuery plugin that will organize a set of blocks to use the minimum vertical space, for example a set of pictures on an image wall.

 It is a variation of the [masonry](http://masonry.desandro.com/) plugin to be used the vertical space is more important than keeping the blocks ordered.